Zoning & Subdivision Updates

 Adult entertainment land uses, as a category of commercial uses, are associated with a wide variety of adverse secondary effects including but not limited to negative impacts on surrounding properties, personal and property crimes, public safety risks, confrontations, lewdness, public indecency, illicit sexual activity and potent spread of disease, illicit drug use and trafficking, litter, aesthetic impacts, traffic, noise, and blight; and further alcohol consumption impairs judgement and lowers inhibitions, thereby increasing the risk of adverse secondary effects; and The aforementioned negative effects, as documented in available literature and evidence, justify restrictions on the locations of adult entertainment establishments and application of relevant review criteria.

-The became effective 21 days following action of the Board and is now part of the zoning bylaw.
+The changes became effective 21 days following action of the Board and is now part of the zoning bylaw.
 The text of the proposal considered and approved by the Selectboard is posted here.